B0ySetsF1re/data-storage-web-app-server/README.md

 }
 ```

-## How to upload files and process other requests
+## How to upload files and process other requests (might be updated)

 You can start managing the API by simply using **CURL** command utility (read more about it in this **[article](https://medium.com/@petehouston/upload-files-with-curl-93064dcccc76)**).
 If you like to test without building the web form UI yet, this is a good start.
 Here is the small example of **_upload-file_** and other **POST** requests: